 However, there are a few things that you should know before you begin your search.
 In this helpful guide, we’ll tell you everything that you need to know when shopping for a 1 carat, or even 2 carat, loose diamond or diamond engagement ring.
 From diamond pricing and carat size to diamond shapes and color grade, these are the tips that you need to know to ensure that you get the most beauty and the best value for your stone.
-So, how much does a 1 carat diamond cost?
-Let’s find out.
+So, how much does a 1 carat diamond cost and how much is a 1 carat diamond worth?
+Let’s talk diamond prices.

 How Big Is a 1 Carat Diamond?

 Carat is a measure of weight (one-fifth of one gram to be exact), not size.
 A diamond’s carat weight does not necessarily impact how big it will appear because each diamond shape wears its weight differently.
-For example, elongated shapes like pear cut diamonds and oval cut diamonds are wider and more flat than other shapes such as the round brilliant cut and Asscher cuts.
-Although, carat weight can drastically impact the price of fine jewelry.
-Learn more about how carat weight impacts price if you’ve ever wondered, how much should you spend on an engagement ring?
+For example, elongated shapes like pear cut diamonds and oval cut diamonds are wider and more flat than other shapes such as the round brilliant diamond cut and Asscher cut rings.
+Although, carat weight can drastically impact the price of the diamond jewelry.
+A 1 carat diamond ring with an excellent cut will have a different price compared to a 2 carat diamond engagement ring.
+Learn more about how carat weight impacts the diamond price if you’ve ever wondered, how much should you spend on an engagement ring?

 For this reason, it’s important to understand the measurements of your stone.
 Do Amore puts it this way, “While a 3 carat stone will, obviously, look larger than a .50 carat stone – the same is not necessarily true for a .90 carat and a 1.10 carat.”
 This can work in your favor since you might find a stone that’s smaller in carat weight but larger in appearance for a more affordable price.
 Try browsing non-round diamonds if this sounds appealing to you as fancy cut stones have less specific facet patterns.

 A 1 carat round cut diamond will measure around 6.5 mm.
 However, this number can vary depending upon the stone’s shape and cut quality.
 In addition, some diamonds are cut deeper than others resulting in carat weight that’s hidden near the bottom of the stone.
 This can create the illusion that a diamond has a smaller carat weight than it actually does.
-To avoid this there’s something referred to as an “ideal cut” which states that round cut diamonds should have a depth percentage of less than 62%.
+To avoid this there’s something referred to as an “ideal cut” which states that round diamonds should have a depth percentage of less than 62%.
+The diamond shape has a huge impact on how big or small the diamond appears to be.

 More About Diamond Shapes and Carat Size